nmilford/outbrain-on-octopress/README.md

 `./outbrain-on-octopress.sh uninstall`

 This presumes your install has not changed so much.
-It deletes the custom include with the outbrin code, then deletes any line from the files the install touches containing the word 'outbrain'.
+It deletes the custom include with the outbrain code, then deletes any line from the files the install touches containing the word 'outbrain'.

 ## A Few Notes: